 Cloverport in Breckinridge County, Kentucky — The American South (East South Central)

-Erected 1962 by Kentucky Historical Society & Kentucky Department of Highways.
-(Marker Number 557.)
+Erected by Kentucky Department of Highways.
+(Marker Number 73.)

 Location.
-37° 50.225′ N, 86° 38.055′ W. Marker is in Cloverport, Kentucky, in Breckinridge County.
-Marker is on West Main Street (Kentucky Route 2200) east of Center Street, on the right when traveling west.
+37° 50.223′ N, 86° 38.073′ W. Marker is in Cloverport, Kentucky, in Breckinridge County.
+Marker is at the intersection of West Main Street (Kentucky Route 2200) and Center Street, on the right when traveling west on West Main Street.
+Marker is located in a pull-out on the north side of the street, overlooking the Ohio River, across Main Street from Cloverport Baptist Church.
 Touch for map.
-Marker is located in a pull-out north of Cloverport Baptist Church.
 Marker is at or near this postal address: 314 West Main Street, Cloverport KY 40111, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Lincoln Family Trail (within shouting distance of this marker); Hawesville Railroad Station (approx. 7.6 miles away); County Named - 1829 (approx. 7.7 miles away); Courthouse Burned County Named, 1799 (approx. 10.2 miles away); Veterans Memorial (approx. 10.8 miles away in Indiana); Tell City Hall (approx. 10.8 miles away in Indiana); A Bit of Swiss (approx. 10.8 miles away in Indiana).
+First Coal Oil (within Hawesville Railroad Station (approx. 7.6 miles away); County Named - 1829 (approx. 7.7 miles away); Courthouse Burned (approx. 10.2 miles away); County Named, 1799 (approx. 10.2 miles away); Veterans Memorial (approx. 10.8 miles away in Indiana); Tell City Hall (approx. 10.8 miles away in Indiana); A Bit of Swiss (approx. 10.8 miles away in Indiana).

 Also see . . .

 Credits.
-This page was last revised on July 7, 2018.
-This page originally submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 55 times since then and 3 times this year.
-Photos: 1, 2, 3, 4. submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on November 19, 2019.
+It was originally submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 65 times since then and 12 times this year.
+Photos: 1, 2, 3, 4. submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.